How does a retailer's refurbishment process differ from the manufacturer's?

 A refurbished product, whether sold by its manufacturer or by a professional refurbisher/retailer, will be in perfect functional condition.
 The differences between a retailer refurb and a manufacturer refurb are related to three points:

-- An Apple Store refurb comes in its official packaging and includes any extra accessory usually included with a new product (e.g. earphones that come with iPhones).
+- An Apple Store refurb comes in its official packaging and includes any extra accessories usually included with a new product (e.g. earphones that come with iPhones).
 A retailer refurb does not come in the official Apple packaging.

 - An Apple Store refurb is always in excellent cosmetic condition.
-Retailer refurbs can be in excellent cosmetic condition too, but retailers also sell products which show signs of previous use, so-called grade B and grade C products.
+Retailer refurbs can be in excellent cosmetic condition too, but retailers also sell products that show signs of previous use, so-called grade B and grade C products.
 They work just as well but are cheaper because of the scratches they may have.

 - You can purchase an AppleCare warranty extension only when you buy a refurbished product from Apple.
 However, lots of retailers also offer a warranty extension option.
 But you will need to go through them and not Apple should you want to use your warranty policy.